Hybris WMS/ERP Integration: Stock Levels and Reserves

 - We buy eggs by trays (30 eggs)

 - We check all eggs individually when receiving it (quality control)

 - We sell eggs by the dozen to the customers

 For furniture, a kitchen set can consist of the several components.
 Some of these components are purchasable separately, but some of them can be sold only as a part of the other units.
 In addition to that, some components are common for different kitchen sets.
 How to determine a number of available kitchen sets by the known number and types of components?

 - We sell wire by the foot/metre and in coils.

 For the last example, in ERP we deal with coils, but for the end customer, two different types of products are available:

 - wire in coils.

 These products share the same stock items.
-From the customer’s perspective these products are basically variants of one product, “wire”.
+From the customer’s perspective, these products are basically variants of one product, “wire”.
 In addition to that, there is one more challenging thing: you can’t connect two cuts to have a new longer cut.
 So there is no easy way to calculate the available stock for such products.
 So if you have 100 feet of wire, and your customer wants 90, you will possibly have difficulties with the remaining 10-feet cut.
 However, that is the topic for the separate article.

 Another example of products with multiple units is soap.
 Soap products can be sold in bars or by weight.
 When soap is sold in bulk, the customer is asked about the weight of the piece.
-The same situation is with liquids and granular materials that is common for construction material B2B e-commerce websites.
+The same situation is with liquids and granular materials that are common for construction material B2B e-commerce websites.